MGSanEmeterio/RadioPy/README.md

 # RadioPy
-Python package for Radio Astrophysics
+Python package for synchrotron radio emission in Radio Astrophysics

 Welcome to RadioPy : the python package for radio astronomy!